You are in [Places] [Workhouses]

 The Second Workhouse:

 The second workhouse was in Charnham Street, in the building now known as Charnham Close, 26 Charnham Street.
-At the time it had been an inn called The Three Tuns.
+It had been The Green Dragon inn since c1600, but at the time it was an inn called The Three Tuns.

 In 1782 Edward Sheppard, the owner of The Three Tuns, agreed in principle to let the premises to trustees (Charles Dalbiac and others) for 99 years from 25 Mar 1783 for a rental of £27 per annum (payable in twice yearly installments).
 There was to be an option to purchase the premises (for £420) at a later date.
 A lease was to be prepared by 1 Jan 1783 confirming full details.
 It was intended that from the date of the agreement, the premises were to be converted for use as a poor-house for Hungerford.

-A fire insurance certificate taken out by Robert Smith, Visitor, and Mrs Mary Pearce, Guardian of the Poor with the Royal-Exchange Assurance on 24 Jun 1813 can be seen here.
+A fire insurance certificate was taken out by Robert Smith, Visitor, and Mrs Mary Pearce, Guardian of the Poor with the Royal-Exchange Assurance on 24 Jun 1813.
 A receipt for the 1814-15 fire insurance with Royal Exchange Assurance can be seen here.
 [BRO D/P71/18/9]

 On 1 Apr 1819 the churchwardens and overseers of the poor took over the full repairing lease of the poor-house for the remaining period of the original lease (now 63 years).